tonym128/tonym128.github.io/_posts/2021-08-25-the-time-i-uploaded-3000-videos-to-youtube.md

 <a name="learn">

-# What did I get learn
+# What did I learn
 I learnt some cool stuff about Python and FastAPI, like setting it up and running it, a lot of learning around what NOT to do from the async perspective.

 I set up a Telegram bot for the first time, which was quite cool.
 I can ask it to give me videos of website articles and it does!
 This was going to tie into a submission mechanism, which I could do technically, but it wasn't actually necessary for me to feed news in.